Our ULTIMATE Banff Packing List (Covering Winter and Summer)

 The Canadian Rockies are notorious for rapid weather shifts and frigid temperatures.
 Even in the summer, we can see cold weather and snow at high elevations.
 We have seen it snow here every month of the year, even in August!
 With rapid weather shifts, the secret to comfort is layers.
 We recommend you pack something warm no matter the time of year.

-However, most days in the summer are perfect weather for shorts and a T-shirt.
-Especially with the occasional heatwaves we get these days.
+However, most summer days are perfect for shorts and a T-shirt, especially with the occasional heatwaves we get these days.
 We regularly take dips in the frigid lakes and enjoy paddleboarding in a bathing suit.
 The best summer weather in Banff is in July and August.
-Yup, there are only two months of true summer.
+Yup, in all honesty, there are only two months of true summer.

 Seasons vary a lot here, so you’ll want to consider what time of year you plan to visit.
 If you visit in the winter (mid-November to mid-May), you should prepare for cold weather and snow.
-Temperatures in January drop to -30C and sometimes even -40C (the same in Fahrenheit).
+Temperatures in January can drop to -25C and sometimes even -35C (almost the same in Fahrenheit).

-There are also tons of sports to enjoy, so pack your gear too!
+There are also tons of sports to enjoy, so pack your gear, too, if it’s possible!
 Our place is full of biking, snowboarding, trail-running, hiking, climbing, and mountaineering gear.
-Whatever you plan to do while in Banff, make sure not to forget your sports equipment — you can also rent a lot here if it’s too much of a struggle to bring your own gear.
+Whatever you plan to do while in Banff, make sure not to forget your sports equipment if you’re driving in—you can also rent a lot here if it’s too much of a struggle to bring your own gear.

 Learn more about the best time to visit Banff in this article here!